The covid-19 recession is the most unequal in modern U.S. history

 Economists worry that many of these jobs will not return, with restaurants and entertainment venues going out of business.
 Hospitality jobs are still down nearly 25 percent.
 Even if a vaccine is ultimately developed and widely distributed, business travel might not return for years to pre-coronavirus levels, with videoconferencing increasingly becoming a more routine way of doing business for many companies.

-[Permanent job losses are growing in the covid recession ]
+[Permanent job losses are growing in the covid-19 recession ]

 “The writing is on the wall.
 I don’t think my owner is going to make it,” said Tiffany Burgin, an assistant manager of a restaurant in the French Quarter of New Orleans that remains closed.
 “It’s a 100 percent tourist-driven economy here.
 Until the tourists come back, we’re screwed.”

 Burgin, 51, never got a college degree.
-She climbed her way up the ranks of New Orleans’ booming restaurant industry, serving entrees and tending bar for years before becoming a manager.
+She climbed her way up the ranks of New Orleans’s booming restaurant industry, serving entrees and tending bar for years before becoming a manager.
 But she hasn’t worked since mid-March, after a mass of tourists caught the coronavirus after Mardi Gras celebrations.
 Many establishments in the French Quarter are still boarded up.

 “I get $247 a week in unemployment.
 Who can live on that?
 Who?
 Nobody I know,” Burgin said.
 “I haven’t been this poor since I was a teenager.”